Sathish111j/Handwritten-digit-classification-using-Raspberry-Pi-Pico-and-Machine-Learning/README.md

 ## Project Overview

 In this project, we aim to develop a system that uses a Raspberry Pi Pico to run a machine learning model.
 This model will analyze images captured by an OV7670 camera module and predict the handwritten digit present in the image.
 The result will be displayed on a 128x160 TFT LCD screen.
 The entire process, from image capture to digit classification, will be self-contained on the Raspberry Pi Pico.
+[YouTube link](https://youtube.com/shorts/z9YVKxLYIeM?feature=share)

 ## Project Inspiration